-The data/datasets collected or generated in the context of BeXyl will be available to external users under specified license terms and subject to ethics considerations.
+The data/datasets collected or generated in the context of BeXyl is being available to external users under specified license terms and subject to ethics considerations.
 A full description of the available licenses can be found in section 3.4.1.

 The potential users considered for research data management in BeXyl is a broad group, encompassing from those experts interested in specific basic research to the stakeholder's community.
-BeXyl envisages that the community of contributors will be composed of the following groups:
+The community of contributors is composed of the following groups: